 PLEASE NOTE: This is a bullet point summary of our commitments and practices under the GDPR, the full statement can be found below.

-We are Workvine Ltd t/a Talentvine.
-We provide the software the recruiter uses to manage your application and are the primary "Data Processor" dealing with your application.
+We are Workvine Ltd. We provide the software the recruiter uses to manage your application and are the primary "Data Processor" dealing with your application.